amendx/vue-dndrop/README.md

 A fast and lightweight drag&drop, sortable library for Vue.js with many configuration options covering many d&d scenarios.

 This library consists on a wrapper for Vue.js components over the long missed [smooth-dnd](https://github.com/kutlugsahin/smooth-dnd) library.
-To make it less _importee_, I moved all the content needed from `smooth-dnd` to our own library.
+To make it less _importee_, all the content imported from `smooth-dnd` is now on our own library.
 It's all plain js now.

-- This is a forked repo for [vue-smooth-dnd](https://github.com/kutlugsahin/vue-smooth-dnd) that has been stashed for over 2 years.
+- This is an updated and maintened repo for the long gone [vue-smooth-dnd](https://github.com/kutlugsahin/vue-smooth-dnd), that has been stashed for over 2 years.